GoogleCloudPlatform/bigquery-utils/views/audit/README.md

 #### Usage Examples
 Change all occurrences of `YOUR_VIEW` to the full path to the view.

 * Run this query to see a detailed list of scripts which modified tables.
-The results are ordered with the most recent script runs first, and then further ordering is applied using the script's job id.
+The results are ordered with the most recent event first, and then further ordering is applied using the script's job id and script run time.

   ```
   SELECT
    COALESCE(jobChange.jobStats.parentJobName, jobId) AS common_script_job_id,
    jobChange.jobConfig.queryConfig.query,
+   jobChange.jobConfig.queryConfig.destinationTable,
    jobChange.jobStats.queryStats.totalBilledBytes,
    jobChange.jobConfig.queryConfig.statementType,
    jobChange.jobStats.createTime,